isbeorn/nina.docs/docs/tabs/sequence.md

 The Sequences menu enables the creation of a sequence of exposures with various options for automation.
-The main usage is to set exposure times, filters and other settings for a total amount of frames to not have to shoot manually and have it stop after a specific amount of frames.
+The main usage is to set exposure times, filters, and other settings for a total amount of frames to not have to shoot manually and have it stop after a specific amount of frames.

-For further information about sequencing refer to the [Advanced Sequencing topic](../advanced/advancedsequence.md) and [Automated Meridian Flip topic](../advanced/meridianflip.md).
+For further information about sequencing refer to the [Advanced Sequencing](../advanced/advancedsequence.md) and [Automated Meridian Flip](../advanced/meridianflip.md) topics.

-The UI consists of following elements:
+The Sequence interface consists of the following elements:

 ![The sequencing tab](../images/tabs/sequence1.png)

 1. **Delay start**

-    * Specifies a delay (in seconds) before the first operation when the sequence is started
+    Specifies a delay (in seconds) before the first operation when the sequence starts.

 2. **Sequence Mode**

-    * Specify between one of two modes, “One by another” or “Rotate through”
+    Specify the preferred mode of sequence entry advancement.

-        * “One by another” would process each sequence entry (9) fully before switching to the next sequence entry
+    * **One after another**: N.I.N.A. processes each sequence entry (9) in full before advancing to the next sequence entry.
-        * “Rotate through” would process one item from a sequence entry and then continue with the next.
-Allows for example, the rotation of LRGB sequences
+    * **Loop**: N.I.N.A. processes one item from a sequence entry before advancing to the next entry.
+The entire sequence will loop until all sequence entries are completed.

-3. **Start guiding**
+3. **Start Guiding**

-    * When enabled will try to start guiding with PHD2 after the start of the sequence
-    > PHD2 needs to be connected in the guider tab in equipment
-	> The guider (PHD2 or Direct Guider) has to be connected for dithering to work properly.
+    When Start Guiding is set to On, N.I.N.A. will command PHD2 to choose a guide star and begin guiding when the sequence starts.
+N.I.N.A must be connected to PHD2 (See Also: **Equipment > Guider**.)

     !!!
 Note
-		As sequences typically start with a slew and centering process, the guider will be stopped at the beginning of the sequence, and only restarted if this option is set to on.
+        Since sequences typically start with a slew and centering process, the guider will be stopped at the beginning of the sequence and only restarted if this option is set to On.

 4. **Slew to target**

-    * Slews to the target as specified in RA and Dec
-    * Does not Plate Solve to verify it is on target
+    At the beginning of the sequence, N.I.N.A. will command the mount to slew to the coordinates that are specified in RA and Dec fields.
+This does not plate solve to verify it is on target.

 5. **Center target**

-    * Will center the target given the Ra and Dec coordinates
-    * Utilizes the plate solver as specified in the settings
-    > Requires a set up primary plate solver
+    When set to On, N.I.N.A. will use the configured [plate solver](../advanced/platesolving.md) to ensure that the target is centered on the specified RA and Dec coordinates.
+If a rotation angle is specified and a rotator is configured and connected (See Also: **Equipment > Rotator**), N.I.N.A. will rotate the camera to the desired angle.

+    If the Manual Rotator is in use, the sequence will be paused and the user prompted to manually rotate the camera.
+The prompt will specify the necessary amount of degrees clockwise or anti-clockwise to rotate the camera, and N.I.N.A. will verify the rotation angle again until the angle is within the tolerances configured under **Options > Plate Solving > Rotation Tolerance**.

 6. **Estimated Download Time**

-    * User may specify the approximate download time their camera takes to download a single image however it will be automatically populated with the average download times as measured by N.I.N.A. on image download.
+    By default, the value here will be automatically populated with the average download time of a single image from the camera, as measured by N.I.N.A.
+If the user wishes, this value may be changed by editing it.
+This time specified here will effect the Estimated Finish Time (7).
-    > Will be added to calculations of (7)

 7. **Estimated Finish Time**

-    * Displays the estimated finish time of the sequence
-    * Adds the download time (6) to each sequence entry
+    Displays the date and time (in the computer's configured time zone) that N.I.N.A. estimates the entire sequence will complete.
+This estimation takes into account the number and length of the sequence's exposures, as well as the time required to download each exposure from the camera (See Also: Estimated Download Time.)

-8. **Auto Focus Expander & Settings**
+8. **Auto Focus behavior and settings**

-    * Displays enabled auto focus options when not expanded
-    > All settings inside require a connected auto focuser
-    * Auto Focus can take place on the following conditions if enabled:
-        * Auto focus on start of the sequence
-        * Auto focus on filter change
-        * Auto focus after elapsed time
-            * Starts the auto focus routine after a set amount of time has passed since the last auto focus routine
-        * Auto focus after a number of exposures
-            * Starts the auto focus routine after a set amount of exposures have been taken since the last auto focus routine
-        * Auto focus after a temperature change
-            * Starts the auto focus routine after a set amount of temperature change
-            * Specify the temperature difference that has to be reached since the last auto focus routine
-            > Requires a temperature sensor that reports the temperature for the auto focuser
-        * Auto focus after HFR increase
+    Due to the large number of auto focus options that can be configured in a sequence, they are grouped under an expandable menu.
+When the menu is not expanded, a summary of the activated options will be displayed.
+Expanding the menu by clicking on the arrow will reveal the auto focus settings and make them available for altering.

+    Many of the options are self-explanatory, however two in particular may require some clarification:

+    * **After temperature change**: Triggers an auto focus operation if the temperature changes the specified amount since the previous auto focus operation.
+The temperature used is sourced from the focuser, if it provides it.
+This option does not yet use a Weather source if the focuser does not have a temperature reporting capability.

-            * If measured HFR from the previous exposure is more than the specified % of the baseline, the auto focus routine will trigger
-            * The baseline HFR is determined from the first exposure after autofocus
+    * **After HFR increase**: If measured HFR from the previous exposure is more than the specified percent of the baseline, an auto focus operation will be triggered.
+The baseline HFR is determined from the first exposure after an auto focus operation.

 9. **Sequence entry**

-    * Each sequence entry consists out of up to 11 columns which determine how the image will be shot
+    Sequence entries define the image acquisition order and behavior of N.I.N.A.
+Each sequence entry consists of up to 11 columns which determine how the images will be exposed:

-        * Progress: shows the current progress of the image sequence
+    * **Progress**: Displays the current progress of the sequence entry in terms of exposures completed out of the total number specified
-        * Total #: the amount of frames for that specific sequence entry
+    * **Total #**: Specifies the number of frames to expose
-        * Time: the exposure time in seconds
+    * **Time**: Specifies the exposure time, in seconds
-        * Type: the type of the sequence entry: BIAS, DARK, LIGHT, FLAT.
-Takes into effect only on the naming of the file pattern
+    * **Type**: Specifies the type of the expsosure and sequence entry.
+BIAS, DARK, LIGHT, FLAT.
-        * Filter: the filter that should be used
+    * **Filter**: Specifies the filter to be used
-        * Binning: the binning of your camera that should be used
+    * **Binning**: Specifies the camera binning level
-        * Dither: enable it if this sequence entry should dither while downloading
+    * **Dither**: When enabled, N.I.N.A. will command a dither operation.
+To save time, dither operations are initiated while the preceding image is being downloaded from the camera

+    !!! important
-        > Dithering will only work when PHD2 is connected
+        Dithering will work only when PHD2 or the built-in Direct Guider is connected.
+See **Equipment > Guider**

-        * Dither Every # Frame: will dither only every # frame as set when dithering is enabled
+    * **Dither Every # Frame**: Initiates a dither operation after the specified number of frames are exposed
-        * Gain: Change the gain of the camera for this entry.
-Only available when camera can set gain
+    * **Gain**: Specifies the camera gain to use for the entry.
+This option is available only if camera is capable of setting exposure gain

-        * Offset: Change the offset of the camera for this entry.
-Only available when camera can set offset
+    * **Offset**: Specifies the camera offset to use for the entry.
+This option is available only if camera is capable of setting an exposure offset
-    * Sequences cannot be changed while the sequence is running, changes require the sequence to be paused, aborted or completed.

 10. **Add new Sequence entry**

-    * Adds a new sequence entry line
+    Adds a new sequence entry below the last one

 11. **Delete Sequence entry**

-    * Deletes the currently selected sequence line
+    Deletes the selected sequence entry

 12. **Reset Sequence entry**

-    * This resets the progress of the selected sequence line
+    Resets the progress of the selected sequence entry to 0

 13. **Save Sequence**

-    * Saves the sequence as a .xml file
+    Saves the sequence as a XML file in the specifed folder.
+The file's name will be the text in the Target Name field (15).

 14. **Open Sequence**

-    * Loads a previously saved sequence file
-    * Will overwrite all current sequence settings
+    Opens a file selection window and loads a the selected sequence file.
+The opened sequence's settings will overwrite all settings in the current sequence.

 15. **Target information**

-    * Displays the target name, RA, and Dec which can be changed from here
-    * RA and Dec will affect slew on start (4) and center target (5)
+    Displays the target name, RA, Dec, and desired rotation angle.
+These may be edited as needed.
+The RA, Dec, and rotation angle specified will be used to slew on sequence start (4) and for centering the target (5)

 16. **Object altitude**

-    * Shows the object's altitude, what direction it will transit, and the darkness phase of today, including the current time
+    Displays the target object's altitude, the direction point at which it will transit, the darkness phase of the current day, and includes a veritical marker for the current time.
+The accuracy of the altitude curve requires that the latitude and longitude be set under **Options > General > Astrometry**.
-    > Altitude depends on Latitude and Longitude set in the Settings

 17. **Start Sequence**

-    * Starts the sequence
-    * Once a sequence is started this button changes into a pause and cancel button
+    Pressing the Start button starts the sequence, either from the beginning or from where it was last stopped or paused.
+Once a sequence is started, this button will change to separate Pause or Cancel buttons.

-    * Pausing will pause the sequence after the current frame
+    * Pausing will pause the sequence after the current frame completes exposing
-    * Cancel will abort the frame capture completely and stop the sequence
+    * Cancel will abort any active operation (including any in-progress exposures) and stop the sequence

 18. **Sequence Target Tab List**

-    * List of planned sequence targets for multi target sessions
+    Multiple sequences can be loaded into N.I.N.A., with each residing in its own tab at the top of the Sequence window.
+When multiple sequences are opened, N.I.N.A. will run each sequence in order after the prior sequence is completed.
+This allows you to specify multiple targets to image over the course of a night, each with their own settings and behaviors.

-    * Clicking on a tab will switch to that targets sequence
+    * Clicking on a tab will switch to that target's sequence
-    > Sequence settings are target specific
+    * Sequence settings are specific to the target
-    * Hovering the cursor over a tab reveals the reset progress button and delete target button
+    * Hovering the cursor over a tab will reveal the Reset Progress and Delete buttons

-19. **Add Target Button**
+19. **Add Sequence button**

-    * Adds an unspecified target to the target list
-    > Using the set target buttons in framing and sky atlas will change the target for the currently selected sequence
+    Pressing this button adds an empty sequence as a new tab.
+If a **Sequence Template** file is specified under **Options > Imaging > Sequence**, that template will be automatically loaded in the new tab.

 20. **Grab Coordinates button**

-    * This grabs coordinates from a preconfigured planetarium software
-    > This is configured in the options tab
+    Pressing this button grabs coordinates of the selected object in a supported planetarium application.
+See **Options > Planetarium > Planetarium Preferences** to configure and select a supported planetarium application.

+!!! note
+    Sequences cannot be changed while the sequence is running.
+Changing a sequence's settings require the it to be paused, aborted, or completed.